c0nf193nc3/Projects-in-Rust/README.md

 * **String Repeater**: A program that repeats a string a certain number of times.
 * **Sum of Array**: A program that calculates the sum of an array of numbers.
 * **Case Converter**: A program that converts a string to uppercase or lowercase.
+* **Square Root Calculator**: A program that calculates the square root of a number.